Bwc9876/CodeReview/tests/TESTS.md

 #### test_created

-Test to make sure an email is sent to reviewers when a code review is requested Expected result: An email is sent to the reviewers
+Test to make sure an email is sent to reviewers when a code review is requested.
+Expected result: An email is sent to the reviewers

 #### test_claimed

-Test to make sure an email is sent to instructors when a code review is claimed Expected result: An email is sent to the instructors
+Test to make sure an email is sent to instructors when a code review is claimed.
+Expected result: An email is sent to the instructors

 #### test_completed

-Test to make sure an email is sent to instructors when a code review is completed Expected result: An email is sent to the instructors
+Test to make sure an email is sent to instructors when a code review is completed.
+Expected result: An email is sent to the instructors

 #### test_session_checks

-Test to make sure an email is only sent to reviewers in the same session as the student Expected result: An email is sent to the PM reviewers only
+Test to make sure an email is only sent to reviewers in the same session as the student.
+Expected result: An email is sent to the PM reviewers only

 #### test_not_self

-Test to make sure an email is not sent to the student when a code review is requested Expected result: An email is not sent to the student
+Test to make sure an email is not sent to the student when a code review is requested.
+Expected result: An email is not sent to the student

 #### test_no_notification

-Test to make sure an email is not sent to anyone who has opted out of notifications Expected result: An email is not sent to the user who has opted out of notifications
+Test to make sure an email is not sent to anyone who has opted out of notifications.
+Expected result: An email is not sent to the user who has opted out of notifications

 ## [test_instructor.py](test_instructor.py)